baronsengir007/Ai-Assistent-Nylas/week 2/README.md

 Your task:

 - Review the implementation and understand how the chain is constructed and processed
+- Try to add another step to the end of the chain

 ## Exercise 2: Strategy Pattern